aredn/documentation/arednGettingStarted/node_admin.rst

 LQM Enable
   This switch enables **Link Quality Manager** functionality on your node, and the default value is ``enabled``.

+All of the following settings will be visible when LQM is enabled.
+If LQM is disabled, these settings will not be visible.

 Minimum Distance
   The minimum distance that must exist between nodes in order for a link to be considered for activation.
 The default value is ``0``.
 This value can be increased if you do not want your node to pass traffic with nearby nodes, for example at a tower site with collocated backbone nodes each of which should have an RF link only with other distant nodes.